vinland-technology/compliance-utils/README.md

 #### Examples

+This tool assumes you're located in Yocto's `build` directory.

 Create a JSON file with all packages and image packages (sub packages) for image core-image-minimal
 ```
     yoda -c yoda.conf list